adam-ja/dotfiles/README.md

 ```
 - This will pull in all the config from dotfiles and allow you to set local overrides below this line for the specific machine you're installing on.
 - The next new terminal you open will be using the fully configured zsh.

+### Extras

+- A [Nerd Font][nerdfonts] is required to see fancy symbols.
+The popular JetBrains Mono Nerd Font is installed as part of the process above, and this also includes ligatures where supported.
+- The kitty terminal emulator is also installed and configured to use the JetBrains font (kitty supports ligatures) and the matching theme from the onedarkpro neovim theme.
+If using kitty, it's worth changing the default terminal app in the OS to this, and updating any keyboard shortcuts (e.g. Ctrl-Alt-T in Ubuntu).
+- If not using kitty, you'll need to set the font and theme in your terminal emulator of choice.
-- The onedark theme used for neovim and tmux also provides matching themes for various terminal emulators.
-Just import them into your terminal profile from `nvim/plugged/onedark.vim/term`.
-If using GNOME Terminal, which doesn't support theme/colour scheme imports, use [One for GNOME Terminal][one-gnome-terminal] instead.
+    - Some themes are provided in `nvim/plugged/onedarkpro.nvim/extras`.
+GNOME Terminal doesn't support theme imports, but you can use [One for GNOME Terminal][one-gnome-terminal] instead.
-- You're done.
+    - Not all terminal emulators support ligatures (including GNOME Terminal).

 ## License